 At the end of the 28 days' treatment period, the animals were fasted of feed but left with drinking water ad libitum for 24 hours and blood samples were collected by retro-orbital plexus using capillary tubes into ethylenediamine tetra acetic acid (EDTA) and non-heparinised tubes for the haematological and biochemical studies respectively.
-The kidney and liver of each animal was also harvested by longitudinal incision in the ventral surface of the abdomen after cervical dislocation into a formaldehyde solution and prepared for histological analysis.

-Nigerian Journal of Pharmaceutical and Applied Science Research, 10 (3): 38-44; September, 2021 (ISSN 1485-8059).
+Nigerian Journal of Pharmaceutical and Applied Science Research, 10 (4): 7-13; December, 2021 (ISSN 1485-8059).
 Available at www.nijophasr.net